testillano/h2agent/README.md

 ]
 ```

 Response status codes and body content follow same criteria than single provisions.
-A provision set fails with the first failed item, giving a 'pluralized' version of the single provision failed response message.
+A provision set fails with the first failed item, giving a 'pluralized' version of the single provision failed response message although previous valid provisions will be added.

 ### GET /admin/v1/server-provision/schema